 Before I dive into what counts, you should understand that your E2 Visa Investment funds must be committed to the business before you apply.
 This is scary because you could spend a lot of money only to have your E2 Visa Application denied.
 In order to avoid that scenario, a lot of E2 Visa Investors want to hedge.
 They hold back.
 They are reluctant to spend their money on the business.

 While this is a natural inclination, the E2 Visa Investor should know that the more that you commit to the business, the more likely an approval becomes.
 Money that is spent or fully committed counts as an investment.
 Money that is sitting idly in your US bank account does not.

 Once you have money to invest, you will want to know how to spend it.
 You can decide how to spend your money by thinking about everything that you need for the business.
 What will you need to have in place on day one?
 Once you have that answer, you can start to spend on all of the things that you will need to run your business.

-Oftentimes, towards the beginning of your E2 Visa journey, you will hire some professionals.
-You will use a business lawyer to negotiate on your behalf and create your business entity.
-Accountants should be hired to help you to understand the tax implications of opening a US business.
-You will also work with an E2 Visa Lawyer and a business plan writer.
-The money that you spend on these professionals will count towards your E2 Visa investment.
+This group could include a business lawyer to negotiate on your behalf and create your business entity.
+Accountants can help you to understand the tax implications of opening a US business.
+You will also work with an E2 visa lawyer and a business plan writer who can help make the process go smoothly.